 - date of birth

 - if appropriate, flags indicating any medical warnings.

-Remind each birthmother that if she does not want to receive correspondence generated by the NHI during the period before the adoption is finalised she can give her mailing address as c/o the social worker.
+Remind the birthmother that if she does not want to receive correspondence generated by the NHI she can give her mailing address as c/o the social worker.

 National Health Index – Ministry of Health website

 Keeping the NHI number with te tamaiti

 The midwife adds the NHI number of te tamaiti into the Well Child Tamariki Ora book which is a record of the early progress of te tamaiti and goes with te tamaiti.
 We should remind the birthmother or interim caregiver to pass this on to the adoptive parents at placement.